 Try out a few of the ideas listed here for some easy do-it-yourself plant markers that are fun to make and look great.

 Chalkboard paint is a versatile product that has been used in many different projects, so why not go for it in the garden too?
 Use chalkboard paint on terra cotta pots and label your windowsill herb garden with ease.
-You can also paint it onto wooden labels found at your neighborhood Walmart.
+You can also paint it onto wooden labels found at your neighborhood garden center.

 Using paint and pens, you can transform some ordinary stones into super cool markers that totally rock (see what we did there)!
 You can stencil plant names or paint a picture of what you have planted, like peas or corn, on the rock.
 You could even use some glow-in-the-dark paint for late night garden appeal.